g0zar/TicTacToe-Prolog/README.md

 Main use is to provide another file of study to people interested in prolog and logic programming.

-The code is commeneted quite extensively.
+The code is commented quite extensively.
 Hope you find some use out of it.

 ## License